Welcome to Faith Episcopal Church

 offer the hospitality of the Gospel, and

 strive for a just and compassionate community for all.

 Faith Episcopal began as a mission of St. Clements by the Sea in San Clemente in 1990.
-Originally our small congregation met in people’s homes.
-From there we moved to a bank and then to the Design Center in Laguna Niguel.
-In 1994 we entered into an agreement with Shepherd of the Hills of Laguna Niguel to rent sanctuary and office space.
-This wonderful and generous relationship continued for ten years.
+Originally the small congregation met in people’s homes, a local bank and at the Design Center in Laguna Niguel.
+From 1994 to 2004, they shared sanctuary and office space with Shepherd of the Hills Church.

 Our Clergy Team